KoolKids12/BPA_Game_2023/README.md

 This repository is a game made for the club Business Professionals of America 2023-2024

-the name of the game is "Cosmic Cogs: The Steamage Skirmish"
+the name of the game is "Cosmic Cogs"

-The game is about a space fairing steampunk style RTS game
+The game is about a space fairing steampunk style RTS game (Steampunk Space Pirates)